datnguyenzzz/AWSCronJobScheduler/README.md

 Automatically arrange based on specific predefined firing schedules and periodically check the health statuses ofcustomizable tasks, which involved Amazon Web Services.

+## AWS actions (*will be updated more feature*)

+- Sent an event to AWS SQS
+- Sent an event to AWS Kinesis

 ## Required enviroment variables

 | Name | Example | Description |